Code-Institute-Submissions/MS1_gladahojen/README.md

     Change the code.
 Carousel works.

-    Even though all photos in the carousel have the same height, an extra space is created underneath the image befor Tires_bw.jpg and tools_bw.jpg.
+    Even though all photos in the carousel have the same height, an extra space is created underneath the image befor tires_bw.jpg and tools_bw.jpg.
 This makes the scetion below move up and down when it changes image.
 Manage to change the background-color, but haven't figured out how to get rid of the extra space.
 Maybe a "marign-bottom"...?

 Image sizeing - Googled "change image size css"
     https://stackoverflow.com/questions/15685666/changing-image-sizes-proportionally-using-css

+Opaque-overlay - The overlay in workshop_about.html workshop section overlays the paragraph text
+    instead of only the image.
+Used the Updating Our Callout-video as a guide, but it didn't came out right.

 ### ___ TESTING ___